This website is maintained and administered by the Environment Agency in the Faroe Islands.

 Users should be able to use different basic data together seamlessly, therefor a lot of energy is going into standardizing and improving the quality of the data.
 This is where the collaboration is.

-The Environment Agency in the Faroe Islands is a public agency under the Ministry of Health and the Interior.
+The Environment Agency in the Faroe Islands is a public agency under the Ministry of Trade and the Environment.
 The agency comprises the branches environmental protection, environmental research, energy matters, electrical supply inspection, plantations, recreational areas, geodata, maps, land registry and national registry.